decarcerateutah/decarcerateutah.github.io/_posts/2020-09-26-what-to-do-instead-of-calling-the-police.md

 Remember that, like many other terrible things in this world, the bystander effect is NOT a natural, innate part of us.
 If it’s learned, it can be unlearned.

 **How Do I Not Be a Bystander Then?**
 Knowing is (only) the first step.Change your mindset, do a deep dive and look at the carceral logics you’ve internalized, and broaden your definition of community.
 Cultivate empathy and take action!
-Ask yourself: How can you, through everyday action and with others, co-create a world without police?
+Ask yourself - How can you, through everyday action and with others, co-create a world without police?

 You can introduce yourself to people in your geographic area and build relationships with them (like bringing waters to a local encampment), learn and practice bystander intervention strategies (but take them with a grain of salt), learn and practice harm reduction tactics, and work with or give money to groups that do outreach with at-risk communities.
 Organizing with your community is the best way to build people power + create a better world!